You must book through the LOW CARB GROUP via Debbie Hubbs of International Tours of Houston

-You should feel right at home!
+ABSOLUTELY!
+You should feel right at home.
 We are a diverse group of health conscience people on the journey.
 You will see young, old, tall, short, wide, and narrow people on this cruise.
 There are NO judgments allowed.
 You are welcome just like you are.
 We all choose not to critique the plates or the diners, and always try to see things in perspective.
 Love relieves a lot of stress.
 Choose to let go, relax, and enjoy the trip.
 It can be very beneficial for your health!
-AND with the same measure we extend mercy, it will be extended back to us.
 Enjoy the time and take advantage of all those things that are positive!

 Debarkation is explained in detail via the television in your room.
 There will also be printed flyers & custom forms delivered to your room the day before we return to port.